solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 in getindex at base/array.jl:787
 ```

-Oh right, should have seen this coming, as with MatLab in Julia indexes start from 1!!!
+Buggers!
+I should have seen this coming, as with MatLab in Julia indexes start from 1!!!

 ```julia
 println(jobj[1])